 Step 3: Obtain an Advanced Degree (Two to Eight Years)

-In order to qualify to be a certified sex addiction therapist, candidates must have earned a master’s degree or higher from an accredited institution in psychology, counseling, or related mental health field.
+To qualify to be a certified sex addiction therapist, candidates must have earned a master’s degree or higher from an accredited institution in psychology, counseling, or related mental health field.
 Candidates can also complete a degree in marriage and family therapy, social work, or psychiatry.

 Step 4: Complete Supervised Practice (Two to Four Years)

 To practice as a licensed counselor, candidates must complete a required number of hours of clinical supervised practice.
-This number varies by state and discipline but can be anywhere from 1,000 hours on up.
+This number varies by state and discipline but can be anywhere from 1,000 hours and up.

 Step 5: Pass State Licensing Exam (Timeline Varies)

-One step in becoming a therapist is passing required state licensing exams.
+One step in becoming a therapist is passing the required state licensing exams.
 This exam varies based on discipline and state.

 Step 6: Apply for a State License (Timeline Varies)